 That’s not an issue of evolution or the above theory breaking down.
 That’s an issue of chronically over consuming hyper-palatable lab-created foods that have been perfectly blended to leverage our bodies natural instincts for fat, sugar and salt – with the goal of addiction, cravings and hijacking the signals that say we’ve had enough.
 All in the spirit of greater product sales.
 Salt, Sugar, Fat: How the Food Giants Hooked Us by Michael Moss is a fantastic read on this very subject of the engineering that goes in to the processed foods we love.

-So, when many of us in western society have grown accustomed to engineered foods designed to make you want more, and to over stimulate your senses, the tasty and nutritious Broccoli (or Blueberry / Leeks / Asparagus etc) taste of nothing in comparison.
+So, when many of us in western society have grown accustomed to engineered foods designed to make you want more, and to over stimulate your senses, the nutritious Broccoli (or Blueberry / Leeks / Asparagus etc) taste of nothing in comparison.
 That’s a problem created by modern day humans – to hijack our natural instincts and motivate behaviours for profit and business growth, not with individual wellness in mind.

 Well, There Is One Whole Food That Get’s All Of Us Going…